Mustafa Mümin Aksoy: Military career

 Mümin Paşa's activities were discovered by the Greek force and he was arrested before the Great Offensive and taken to the Palamadi prison.
-After the Armistice of Mudanya he was sent to Palya İstratona prison, and eventually he went moved to the Lusiya Esir Camp.
+After the Armistice of Mudanya he was sent to Palya İstratona prison, and eventually he was moved to the Lusiya Esir Camp.
 He was released after the Turkish War of Independence as part of the prisoner exchange agreements between Turkey and Greece.
 He returned to Turkey on April 5, 1923.

 Death

 He took the name "Aksoy" after the Surname law was enacted.
 Mustafa Mümin Aksoy Paşa.
 He was engaged to Muhsine but died of tuberculosis en route to Hakkâri Province on 25 January 1948.